All Episodes

 Yeah, they do a great job.

-Do you guys have instruments um in uh in your Amish village?
+Do you guys have instruments in your Amish village?

 Is it called a village?

-A district would be like different parts of church, because there can be one big community, but there can be like four to twelve different districts of like the church where the rules are like a little bit different here and there, but like mostly be c be called a uh a community.
+A district would be like different parts of church because there can be one big community, but there can be like four to 12 different districts of like the church where the rules are a little bit different here and there, but like mostly be called a community.

 A community.